Restless Chipotle

 Prevent your screen from going dark

-Classic Long Island Tea is a strong cocktail that was created during prohibition to mimic iced tea.
+Long Island Tea is a refreshing cocktail that is perfect for the hottest summer day.
 It's a lot stronger than it tastes so be cautious and drink responsibly!

 Course Beverage